isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 <div id="transportQ3"></div>

-#### 3. I was required to serve my SHN at an SDF as I arrived from a high risk country/region, but have been approved to stay at my residence instead due to medical reasons.
+#### 3. I was required to serve my SHN at an SDF as I arrived from a high risk country/region, but have been approved to stay at my residence instead.
 What are the types of transport that I can take?

 You must make transport arrangements at your own cost from the transport service provider listed in Table 1, for: